antonc42/cs406-project/DOC.md

 5. When the system has finished restarting, log back in as the `root` user.

-6. Create the `named` user that BIND will run as.
-This is important to ensure that BIND does not run with `root` privileges.
+6. Create the `named` user.
+This is the user that BIND runs as instead of the `root` user.
  ```
 useradd -r -M -d /var/named/chroot -s /sbin/nologin named
  ```